The Undergraduate Program

 Courses address the histories of the Ancient World, Europe, Middle East, Africa, East Asia, South Asia, Latin America, and the United States.
 Some courses cut across geographical boundaries to deal with transnational themes.
 Other courses focus on religious, intellectual, social, economic, legal, or political history, as well as historical theory and method.

-Seminars, worth 4 points, are generally smaller; most are capped at 15 students.
-Seminars explore narrower topics more deeply through concentrated reading in the secondary literature on a topic, primary source research, or both.
-These classes meet once a week for 1 hour 50 minutes.
-Seminars normally do not have a midterm and a final examination, but rather require more written work and a substantial final paper.
-Only a few seminars have prerequisites, though students who have taken lecture courses in related fields will often find themselves better prepared to address the seminar’s content.
+Seminars: Worth 4 points, Seminars are more intensive; most are capped at 15 students.
+Seminars explore focused topics through concentrated reading in secondary literature, primary-source research, or both.
+They meet once a week for 1 hour and 50 minutes.
+The workload for seminars is generally heavier than for lectures, with more reading and more written work.
+Seminars normally do not have a final examination but often require a substantial paper.
+Students who have taken lecture courses in related fields will often find themselves better prepared to address the seminar’s content.
+Some seminars have prerequisites, which are noted in the Directory of Classes.
+In many cases, students must receive permission from the instructor prior to registering for a seminar.
+History seminars are numbered at the 3000 or 4000 level.

 Courses in the Department are categorized as follows:

-- UN 2xxx – Lectures (undergraduate students only)
+- UN 1xxx –UN 2xxx – Lectures (undergraduate students only)

 - UN 3xxx – Seminars (undergraduate students only)